scientifichackers/zproc/docs/user/atomicity.rst

 **The elephant in the room, race-conditions.**

+When doing multiprocessing, one has to inevitably think about atomicity.

-In ZProc world, a single dict operation is __guaranteed™__ to be atomic.
+ZProc __guarantees™__ that a single dict operation is atomic.

-But, in real world applications require arbitrary number of operations to be atomic.
+However, your application may require arbitrary number of operations to be atomic.

 **Exhibit A**

 .. code-block:: python

-    def increment(step):
+    def increment(state, step):
         state['count'] += step

-    increment(5)
+    increment(state, 5)

 ``increment()`` might look like a single operation, but don't get fooled!
 (They're 2)